991jo/netbox_capirca_plugin/README.md

 # API

 ACLs and ACLInterfaceAssignments can also be managed via the API.
-The API docs can be found where the regular Netbox API docs of your installation are.
+The API docs can be found where the regular NetBox API docs of your installation are.

 # Data Flow